 Since 2009, the Cochrane Colloquium abstracts (for oral presentations and posters) have been published as a Supplement and, from 2010 to 2016, Cochrane Methods (ISSN: 2044-4702), the official annual newsletter for methodological issues within Cochrane, was published as an annual Supplement.

 Cochrane Reviews are prepared by Cochrane Review Groups, which are led by one or more Co-ordinating Editors.
 The Co-ordinating Editors are members of an Editorial Board.
 The Editor in Chief oversees the CDSR content.

 The Editor in Chief is responsible for the Editorials and oversees the preparation of the Supplements.

-Each year in June, Thomson Reuters publish the impact factors of all journals indexed in the ISI Journal Citation Report.
-The Cochrane Database of Systematic Reviews (CDSR) impact factor describes the ratio of the number of Cochrane Reviews published, for example, during 2010 and 2011 to the number of citations these reviews received in 2012.
+Each year in June, Clarivate Analytics publishes the impact factors of all journals indexed in the Journal Citation Report.
+The Cochrane Database of Systematic Reviews (CDSR) impact factor describes the ratio of the number of Cochrane Reviews published during a two-year period (e.g. 2010 and 2011) to the number of citations these reviews received in the subsequent year (e.g. 2012).
 The CDSR received its first impact factor in 2007.

 |Year||Impact factor (IF)||Downloads (where available)|

 |2018||7.755||IF fact sheet|